Topologically protected Bell-cat states in a simple spin model: Model

 The usefulness of this basis comes from the fact that the CS model bears a close resemblance to the Su-Schrieffer-Heeger (SSH) model \cite{mumford23} which describes the electronic properties of a 1D polymer with alternating single and double bonds.
 Under this comparison the Fock state label $n$ is analogous to the unit cell label and $m$ is analogous to the intra-unit cell label.
 In addition, like the SSH model, the CS model undergoes a topological phase transition from a trivial phase when $v>w$ to a nontrivial phase when $v<w$ which is marked by the presence of a pair of topologically protected bound states with energy $E = 0$.
 However, unlike the SSH model whose bound states only appear at the edges of the polymer, the CS model's bound states can be centered at any value of $n$.
 Their protection relies on the chiral symmetry which the Hamiltonian in Eq.\ \eqref{eq:ham} obeys and is defined in terms of the chiral operator $\hat{\sigma}_z$ and the relation $\hat{\sigma}_z\hat{H}\hat{\sigma}_z = - \hat{H}$.
 The chiral symmetry means that $\hat{\sigma}_z$ transforms states with energy $E$ to states with energy $-E$ and since the bound states have $E=0$, they are eigenstates of $\hat{\sigma}_z$.
 This also means that each bound state exists entirely in either the CS $\uparrow$ or $\downarrow$ subspace and that any perturbations respecting the chiral symmetry will not destroy them.

 In condensed matter systems, topologically protected bound states are well localized in the material.
 For now we will assume that the same is true for the protected bound states in the Fock space of the CS model and provide evidence for it later.
-The assumption of localization allows us to make a mean field approximation for the identical spins' operators by taking their coherent spin expectation values
+The assumption of localization allows us to make a mean-field approximation for the identical spins' operators by taking their coherent spin expectation values

 This approximation labels the states of the identical spins as points on the surface of a spin-$N/2$ Bloch sphere where $\theta$ and $\phi$ are the polar and azimuthal angles, respectively.
-The mean field approximation of Eq.\ \eqref{eq:ham} is
+The mean-field approximation of Eq.\ \eqref{eq:ham} is

 where $\bm{\hat{\sigma}} = (\hat{\sigma}_x,\hat{\sigma}_y,\hat{\sigma}_z)$ and the vector $\bm{d}(\theta,\phi)= \left ( d_x(\theta,\phi), d_y(\theta,\phi),d_z(\theta,\phi)\right)$ has components